InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 in Every Circumstance

-But then there are circumstances and adversities that are truly difficult and even severe.
+But then, there are also those circumstances and adversities that are truly difficult at times, and even severe.

 TDGC logo banner